YashNarayan-thefirst/ShriSabrang/README.md

 The neural network is given in model.py

-If you want to run the app, ONLY download the garbage_classification_model.h5 file and GUI.py file
+If you want to run the app, ONLY download the garbage_classification_model.h5, GUI.py and the g20query file